occ2vec: A principal approach to representing occupations using natural language processing: Applications

 \subsubsection{The occupational degree of task measures}

 We revisit the seminal work of \cite{Autor2003,Autor2006,Acemoglu2011,Autor2013skill,Autor2013} to study tasks measures, namely abstract, manual, and routine tasks.
-In Table \ref{Tbl:task_measures} in Appendix \ref{App:tasks}, we outline the individual O*NET attributes that comprise the three tasks measures and refer to \cite{Acemoglu2011} for details on precisely how to construct the tasks measures.
-We will focus on the degree of routine tasks and refer to Appendix \ref{App:tasks} for similar analyses of the degree of abstract and manual tasks, respectively.
+In Table \ref{Tbl:task_measures} in Appendix \ref{App:tasks}, we outline the individual O*NET attributes that comprise the tasks measures and refer to \cite{Acemoglu2011} for details on precisely how to construct them.
+We will mainly focus on the degree of routine tasks and refer to Appendix \ref{App:tasks} for similar analyses on the degree of abstract and manual tasks, respectively.

-\paragraph*{Routine tasks} We start by defining \textit{routine tasks} in Definition \ref{Def:routine_taks}, relying heavily on \cite{Acemoglu2011}.
-Recall how we feed this definition into our NLP method, which returns an embedding in the same vector space as the occupations.
-We then measure the occupational degree of routine tasks by the standardized correlation coefficient between each occupational embedding and the embedding of routine tasks.
+\paragraph*{Routine tasks} We start by defining routine tasks in Definition \ref{Def:routine_taks}, relying heavily on \cite{Acemoglu2011}.\footnote{We thank Daron Acemoglu for providing feedback on this definition.} Recall how we feed this definition into our NLP method, which returns an embedding in the same vector space as the occupations.
+We then measure the occupational degree of routine tasks by the cosine similarity between each occupational embedding and the embedding of routine tasks.

-\begin{definition}[Routine tasks] "Routine tasks are cognitive or physical tasks, which follow closely prescribed sets of precise rules and well-defined procedures and are executed in a well-controlled environment.
-These routine tasks are increasingly codified in computer software and performed by machines or sent electronically to foreign worksites to be performed by comparatively low-wage workers.
-Routine tasks are characteristic of many middle-skilled cognitive and production activities, such as bookkeeping, clerical work and repetitive production tasks." \end{definition}
+\begin{definition}[Routine tasks] \textquote{Routine tasks are cognitive or physical tasks, which follow closely prescribed sets of precise rules and well-defined procedures and are executed in a well-controlled environment.
+These routine tasks are increasingly codified in computer software and performed by machines or sent electronically to foreign work-sites to be performed by comparatively low-wage workers.
+Routine tasks are characteristic of many middle-skilled cognitive and production activities, such as bookkeeping, clerical work and repetitive production tasks.} \end{definition}

 In Table \ref{Tbl:top_and_bottom10_routine_task}, we list the top and bottom 10 occupations on the degree of routine tasks.
-The results are as expected and the NLP algorithm even picks up the specific examples in Definition \ref{Def:routine_taks} such as clerical work (e.g., rank 2) and bookkeeping (e.g., rank 4).
+The results are as expected and the NLP algorithm even picks up the specific examples in Definition \ref{Def:routine_taks} such as clerical work (e.g., rank 2) and bookkeeping (e.g., rank 9).
 All top 10 occupations are truly characterized by accomplishing codifiable tasks that can be specified as a series of instructions to be executed by a machine.
-In stark contrast, the tasks of psychiatrists are by no means codifiable.
+In stark contrast, the tasks of choreographers or psychiatrists are by no means codifiable.